-Serving Dixie cafeteria fare with spiritual purpose, Augusta's Honey from the Rock is known for baked chicken, crispy corn fritters, and peach ice cream.
+Serving 4-star Dixie cafeteria fare with spiritual purpose, Augusta's Honey from the Rock is known for baked chicken, crisp corn fritters & homemade ice cream.

 Staffed by culinary arts students of Helms College but overseen by pros, Edgar's Grille is a stylish beacon of "New American cuisine with a Southern flair."